-Feedback

-- Feedback provides information about performance.
-Effective feedback accomplishes three things:

-- Feedback motivates the student.

-- Feedback promotes learning.

-- Feedback reinforces or changes behavior.

-- Feedback types
+1. Feedback

-- Positive Feedback: Positive feedback is also known as motivational feedback, which involves the instructor telling students what they did correctly.

-- Negative Feedback: Negative feedback is also known as developmental/corrective feedback, which involves the instructor telling students what they need to do to improve. - Use an appropriate blend of positive and negative feedback.
+- Feedback provides information about performance. - Effective feedback accomplishes three things: - Feedback motivates the student. - Feedback promotes learning. - Feedback reinforces or changes a behavior. - Feedback types: - Positive/Motivational Feedback: Positive feedback is also known as motivational feedback, which involves the instructor telling students what they did correctly. - Negative/Developmental Feedback: Negative feedback is also known as corrective feedback, which involves the instructor telling students what they need to do to improve. - Use an appropriate blend of positive and negative feedback.
 Be careful not to deliver too much of one type and not the other. - Deliver feedback that is specific and prompt. - Use the signaling technique, which is simply a cue that prompts students to focus on a particular point or topic.
-For example, by saying, "Pay attention to what I'm about to say next because it's very important for the lesson," you prompt students to pay extra attention to what you're about to talk about.
+For example, by saying, "Pay attention to what I'm about to say next because it's very important for the lesson," you prompt students to pay extra attention to what you're about to talk about. - 2.
+Modeling is the process of demonstrating how to perform a behavior or solve a problem.